MichaelSSchiller/ProviderPortal/README.md

 # Provider Portal

-This project was generated with
+This project was made with:
  - Angular  v6.1.4
  - Node.js v5.6.9
  - jQuery v3.2.1